Marlins vs. Cardinals: Betting Trends, Records ATS, Home/Road Splits

 Marlins Betting Records & Stats

-- The Marlins have been the moneyline favorite 36 total times this season.
-They've gone 25-11 in those games.
+- The Marlins have been chosen as underdogs in 44 games this year and have walked away with the win 22 times (50%) in those games.

-- When it has played as moneyline favorites with odds of -160 or shorter, Miami has a 13-2 record (winning 86.7% of its games).
+- Miami has a record of 16-22 in games where oddsmakers have it as underdogs of at least -105 on the moneyline.

-- The Marlins have a 61.5% chance to win this contest based on the moneyline's implied probability.
+- The moneyline set for this matchup implies the Marlins have a 51.2% chance of walking away with the win.

-- Miami has had an over/under set by bookmakers 85 times, and have combined with opponents to go over the total in 39 of those games (39-42-4).
+- Miami and its opponents have gone over the total this season in 40 of its 86 opportunities.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!